 Percentage ownership of our common stock before this offering is based on 8,687,500 shares of our common stock outstanding as of December 31, 2020.
-Percentage ownership of our common stock after this offering is based on shares of our common stock outstanding as of December 31, 2020, after giving effect to our issuance of shares of our common stock in this offering.
+Percentage ownership of our common stock after this offering is based on 8,687,500 shares of our common stock outstanding as of December 31, 2020, after giving effect to our issuance of shares of our common stock in this offering.
 In computing the number of shares beneficially owned by an individual or entity and the percentage ownership of that person, shares of common stock subject to options, warrants or other rights held by such person that are currently exercisable or that will become exercisable within 60 days of December 31, 2020 are considered outstanding, although these shares are not considered outstanding for purposes of computing the percentage ownership of any other person.
 Unless noted otherwise, the address of all listed stockholders is 3 Forbes Road, Lexington, MA 02421.

-Number of shares Percentage beneficiall
+Number of shares Percentage beneficiall y owned

 Name of beneficial owner beneficially owned Before offering After offering

 5% or greater stockholders:

 Agenus Inc. 7,000,000 80.6% %

 Directors and Named Executive Officers:

 Jennifer S. Buell, Ph.D.
 75,000

 Garo H. Armen, Ph.D.
 800,000 9.2%

 Patrick N. Jordan

 Christine M. Klaskin 20,000

 Brian Corvese(1) 106,666 1.2%

 Ulf Wiinberg(2) 106,666 1.2%

 Walter Flamenbaum

+John Baldoni(3) -

 All executive officers and directors as a group (7 persons) 1,108,332 12.7% %

-- Represents beneficial ownership of less than one percent of our outstanding common stock. - (1) Consists of 100,000 shares of common stock and options to purchase 6,666 shares of common stock that are exercisable as of December 31, 2020, or will become exercisable within 60 days of such date. - (2) Consists of 100,000 shares of common stock and options to purchase 6,666 shares of common stock that are exercisable as of December 31, 2020, or will become exercisable within 60 days of such date.
+- Represents beneficial ownership of less than one percent of our outstanding common stock. - (1) Consists of 100,000 shares of common stock and options to purchase 6,666 shares of common stock that are exercisable as of December 31, 2020, or will become exercisable within 60 days of such date. - (2) Consists of 100,000 shares of common stock and options to purchase 6,666 shares of common stock that are exercisable as of December 31, 2020, or will become exercisable within 60 days of such date. - (3) Dr. Baldoni became a member of our board of directors in February 2021.